ZihaoLiu0927/transcript_ortholog/README.md

 # transcript_ortholog
-Include all the scripts used to analyze Iso-seq data
+Include all the scripts used to analyze long-read data